APNIC-Labs/draft-kskroll-sentinel/README.md

    Labels containing "root-key-sentinel-not-ta-<key-tag>" is used to answer the question "Is this the Key Tag of a key which the validating DNS resolver is *not* currently trusting as a trust anchor?".

-These labels were arrived at after a much discussion, including considering, and rejecting the use of underscore prefixed names.
-Underscore prefixed names were rejected because a number of browsers / operating systems woud not fetch them.
+   The special labels defined here came after extensive IETF evaluation of alternative patterns and approaches in light of the desired behaviour (sections 2.1, 2.2) within the resolver and the applied testing methodology (section 4.3).
+As one example, underscore